Diamonddragon999/tombola/README.md

 2. Fill registration form (18+ age gate required)
 3. Accept newsletter consent
 4. Wait for turn and watch big screen
+5. if prenume = "rov", infinite spins + no validation

 ### For Operators